KAVINT21/Game-Development-using-OpenCV/README.md

 # Abstract

-Computer vision is widely used in gaming industries for enhancing the experience while gaming.
-Machine vision in gaming refers to the use of computer vision techniques to enhance the gaming experience.
-This can include using cameras to track player movements, recognizing and responding to objects in the game environment, and providing more realistic graphics.
-Examples of machine vision in gaming include motion- controlled gaming, augmented reality games, and facial recognition for player login.
-Technology has the potential to revolutionize the way we interact with games and can lead to more immersive and interactive experiences.
 Machine vision technology can also be used in virtual reality (VR) and augmented reality (AR) gaming.
 VR headsets use cameras and sensors to track the player&#39;s head movements and adjust the game&#39;s perspective